 - DBST 670

-- All specialization courses must be completed before taking DBST 670.
+- You must complete all other specialization coursework before taking DBST 670.

 - You must maintain a GPA of 3.0 or higher at all times.